raspibolt/raspibolt/bonus/lightning/zap-desktop.md

 ### Update LND TLS certificate

-We allow connections to Bitcoin Core from the local area network.
+We allow connections to LND gRPC from the local area network.

 * Open the LND configuration file